Living From Our Morals (Part 2)

 Wise words satisfy like a good meal; the right words bring satisfaction.

 This point really demonstrates the difference between ADULT character and juvenile character.
 Consider this, life sucks and we will have bad days from time to time.
 However, we are responsible for our attitude.
-An adult response to a bad day is we still need to show up with a positive attitude.
+The adult response to a bad day is we still need to show up with a positive attitude.

 A strong person is responsible for his/her Friends